What our students can expect at DHLNW.

 We recognise that because of the day-to-day contact with children, school staff are well placed to observe the outward signs of abuse.
 The school will therefore:

-We will follow the procedures set out by the Local Safeguarding Children Board and take account of guidance issued by the DfE to:
+We will follow the procedures set out by the Oldham Partnership and take account of guidance issued by the DfE to:

 We recognise that children who are abused or witness violence may find it difficult to develop a sense of self worth.
 They may feel helplessness, humiliation and some sense of blame.
 The school may be the only stable, secure and predictable element in the lives of children at risk.
 When at school their behaviour may be challenging and defiant or they may be withdrawn.
 The school will endeavour to support the pupil through: